What is the Safest Midsize SUV?

 While we are big advocates of things like forward collision warning systems and lane departure systems, we understand that buying an affordable, safe car is often the most important thing.
 Good news!
 As our list shows, there are many safe and affordable midsize SUVs to choose from.

-Introducing Our Dean’s List of Car Safety Ratings:
+Introducing Our Honor Roll of Car Safety Ratings:

-If all the age-gender categories of a vehicle get an A or A-, then they get to be in the Dean’s List.
-Top Tier vehicles that are not as popular, unfortunately, cannot be classified as Dean’s List, even though they get an A or A-.
-Since there are often good deals to be found on popular vehicles, the Dean’s List is the best of the best—good price and great safety—based on actual data.
+If all the age-gender categories of a vehicle get an A or A-, then they get to be in the Honor Roll.
+Top Tier vehicles that are not as popular, unfortunately, cannot be classified as Honor Roll, even though they get an A or A-.
+Since there are often good deals to be found on popular vehicles, the Honor Roll is the best of the best—good price and great safety—based on actual data.

 Typically a midsize SUV is a vehicles built on a light truck frame and is defined by weight and comes in somewhere between 3751 and 4750 lbs.